-I have been circling this blog post for weeks, as if preparing for a small battle.
-Looking at my lap top, open and ready while I take the longest time I can to finish my tea.
+I have been circling this blog post for weeks as if preparing for a small battle.
+I look at my laptop, open and ready while I take the longest time I can to finish my tea.

-Every so often something will creep out in conversation, I will let something slip about my own mental health.
-A tiny snapshot of the person you can't see.
+Every so often something will creep out in conversation, and I will let something slip about my mental health.
+A tiny snapshot of the person you can’t see.
 Then it disappears back inside.
-That darker creature, the one with a history, getting a little more persistent each time.
+That darker creature, the one with a history, gets a little more persistent each time.
 And, as I now accept, rightly so.

-Problem is, I don't want to say it.
-I just don't want to tell you myself because I will hear my voice crack, my tummy flip and my blood run just a little bit colder.
-Its a tough subject.
-It 'aint pretty you know.
+The problem is, I don’t want to say it.
+I just don’t want to tell you myself because I will hear my voice crack, my tummy flip and my blood run just a little bit colder.
+It’s a tough subject.
+It ‘ain’t pretty you know.

-I wish I could have a discrete little manual I could distribute to friends, family and colleagues that list the places I have been, good and bad.
+I wish I could have a discrete little manual I could distribute to friends, family and colleagues that lists the places I have been, good and bad.
 They could read it with interest, respect and acceptance and all would be well.
-It would detail all the ingredients that make up Me.
+It would detail all the ingredients that makeup Me.
 All the long paths and the hurdles.
 All the mental health mess laid bare, and there is SO much it would run to lots of chapters.

 I have found great comfort in reading about others and their experiences of mental illness.
-I have found I am able to see myself in others.
-Often I want to shout " I am just like you!
-I know those places you have in your head, they are on my map too! "
+I have found I can see myself in others.
+Often I want to shout ” I am just like you!
+I know those places you have in your head, they are on my map too! “

-Its like a special, secret club, except its one that's not that much fun.
+It’s like a special, secret club, except it’s not that much fun.
 But safety in numbers and there is solace to be found in sharing.